blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

 Font fallbacks
 ~~~~~~~~~~~~~~

-Godot supports defining one or more fallbacks when the main font lacks a glyph
+Blazium supports defining one or more fallbacks when the main font lacks a glyph
 to be displayed.
 There are 2 main use cases for defining font fallbacks:

 - Use a font that only supports Latin character sets, but use another font to